Let your tour guides and staff take over your social media channels and create regular engaging content for your tour or activity company.

 Some of the most effective Facebook pages (and Twitter, Instagram, Google+, Pinterest feeds) deliver more than company updates and the odd piece of interesting content, they deliver an experience as a part of their social media marketing strategy.

 That may sound abstract and difficult, but it really isn’t.
-Most of us, including your staff, are already acting like travel influencers by sharing knowledge and experiences on social media.
+Most of us, including your staff, are already participating in tourism influencer marketing by sharing knowledge and experiences on social media.
 This is human nature and we live in an era where the tools to share with the whole world in an instant are constantly at our fingertips.

 Have your staff capture moments right on their phones while directing their tour groups and upload them to social media (or provide them with shared tablets for this purpose).
 The possibilities of the types of moments they can capture are endless: